De Férias com o Ex Diretoria season 1

-The first season of De Férias com o Ex: Diretoria is premiered on June 6, 2024.
+The first season of De Férias com o Ex: Diretoria premiered on June 6, 2024.

-For the first time, a prize valued at R$ 100,000 will be at stake, the best "ex" of the season will win the prize and will be elected CEO of the season.
-It includes only former participants of the program in general, as well as the Celebs editions, and the derivative De Férias com o Ex Caribe.
+For the first time in the Brazilian franchise, a R$100,000 cash prize was introduced.
+The cast member voted the season's best "ex" would win the prize and be named the season's CEO.

-The season has been filmed in Maragogi, Alagoas.
+The season features only former cast members of the De Férias com o Ex franchise as part of the original cast, including the Celebs seasons and the spin-off De Férias com o Ex Caribe.
+The season was filmed in Maragogi, Alagoas.

 Cast

-The list of 12 official participants was revealed by the broadcaster on April 18, 2024, it was the first season to confirm only former participants of the reality show in the main cast.
-It includes seven single men: Cléber Zuffo, Fagner Sousa, Flávio Nakagima, Fernando Escarião, Igor Freitas, Luís Mattos and Vinicius Büttel, and five single women: Lis Aguiar, Lumena Aleluia, Mari Julia Mazalli, Martina Sanzi and Stéfani Bays.
-In fact, three of these former participants return for the first time as original participants, they are: Lis, Luís and Martina.
+The list of 12 original cast members was revealed on April 18, 2024.
+The cast consists of seven single men: Cléber Zuffo, Fagner Sousa, Flávio Nakagima, Fernando Escarião, Igor Freitas, Lhuis Mattos and Vinicius Büttel; and five single women: Lis Aguiar, Lumena Aleluia, Maria Julia Mazalli, Martina Sanzi and Stéfani Bays.
+Lis, Lhuis and Martina returned as original cast members for the first time.

-After their first appearances in De Férias and before this edition, some participants ventured into other reality shows, they are: Fagner Sousa in A Grande Conquista 1 (but he did not enter the official cast), Flávio Nakagima participated (and won) on Ilha Record 2, Stéfani Bays and Vinicius Büttel participated in A Fazenda 12 and A Fazenda 14 respectively.
-Igor Freitas and Lumena Aleluia participated together in A Fazenda 15 (but both did not enter the official cast).
+Before the season, several cast members appeared on other reality shows: Fagner Sousa on A Grande Conquista 1, Flávio Nakagima, the winner of Ilha Record 2, Stéfani Bays and Vinicius Büttel on A Fazenda 12 and A Fazenda 14, respectively, and Igor Freitas and Lumena Aleluia on De Férias com o Ex Caribe 2, before competing for spots on A Fazenda 15.